squareda/full-stack-challenge/README.md

 ### 3. Trending Sort

 - Implement sorting by trending designs
-- Trending calculation based on:
-  - Recent usage metrics
-  - Heart count momentum
-  - Rate of change (e.g., rapid increase from zero)
-- Requirements:
-  - Define trending score algorithm
-  - Efficient sorting implementation
-  - Handle large design collections
+  - Trending calculation based on when it was created, how many times it has been used recently (and maybe how many hearts it has).
+  - Consider how it would function with lots of designs and cards.

 ## Notes